-In order for a user to access the catalogs to which he or she is assigned, he or she can select the Courses Catalogs option from the main user menu on his or her platform.
+In order for a user to access the catalogs to which he or she is assigned, he or she can select the Course Catalog option from the main user menu on his or her platform.
 Please note that the general catalog will be only shown to users if they have not been assigned to any custom catalogs (you can manage this option on the Settings page, see above for more information).

 If you intend to use more than ten custom catalogs, you will also need to update the elements per page limit.
 Access the Admin Menu, then press the Advanced Settings subitem in the Settings section to access the advanced setting options.
-Once on this page, select Advanced Settings from the tabs on the left.
+Once on this page, select Advanced Options from the tabs on the left.
 Then, locate and update the Set the amount of elements you want to display in each page option to encompass the number of catalogs you would potentially need to display at once.
 For the purposes of catalogs, each catalog constitutes one element.
-Press Save Changes when you're finished.
+Press Save when you're finished.

 Managing Catalogs Settings

 In order to activate catalogs and manage their settings, log in as a Superadmin, then access the Admin Menu from the gear icon in the top right corner of the page.
 Click on Advanced Settings in the Settings section and move to the Course Catalog tab.

 In the first section, use the dropdown menu to decide whether or not to display an internal catalog to your learners.
 If you have activated your platform on or after October 16, 2018, please refer to the Setting the Courses' Options in Catalogs chapter of this article to learn more about displaying your internal catalog for your users.